shotgunsoftware/python-api/docs/authentication.rst

 Authentication
 ##############

-In order to communicate with your Flow Production Tracking server via the API, you must provide valid authentication credentials.
+In order to communicate with your server via the API, you must provide valid authentication credentials.
 The API allows you to authenticate with user-based, or script-based credentials.

 *************************
 User-based Authentication